 - Our province has the highest per capita greenhouse gas emissions in Canada

-Our premier has downplayed Saskatchewan's contribution to climate change in Canada, avoided hard targets on taking climate action and continues his support for further fossil fuel development.
-Even as the climate change crisis continues to escalate our premier has avoided taking meaningful steps to tackle climate change.
+Our government has downplayed Saskatchewan's contribution to climate change in Canada, avoided hard targets on taking climate action and continues his support for further fossil fuel development.
+Even as the climate change crisis continues to escalate our government has avoided taking meaningful steps to tackle climate change.
 This must change to preserve the future of our province, our nation and our planet.
 Please join with us to call on our provincial government to take decisive action on climate change for Saskatchewan.

 Please download, sign and pledge your support for Climate Action for Saskatchewan.